AdamHolwerda/bloom-cli/README.md

 ###Styles

 Take advantage of Ullysses' styles marketplace.
-Any of the downloaded HTML styles from [http://styles.ulyssesapp.com/](http://styles.ulyssesapp.com/tagged/HTML) will still be there after you bloom, provided you chose the style when exporting HTML and used the Full Page option.
+Any of the downloaded HTML styles from [http://styles.ulyssesapp.com/](http://styles.ulyssesapp.com/tagged/HTML) will be integrated into your bloomed project, provided you chose a style when exporting HTML and used the Full Page option.

 ###Cover images

-If you have a folder called `images` in the same location as your export location (you should make one maybe) and then inside that a file called `cover.jpg` the image will show up on your index page after you bloom.
+If you have a folder called `images` in the same location as your export location (you should make one maybe) and then inside that a file called `cover.jpg` the image be sucked into your project and show up on your index page after you bloom.
 Va va voom.

 ###Exclude some sheets